bimaguava/123-log/content/code/import-dump-file-from-wikimedia.md

 ![](https://res.cloudinary.com/bimagv/image/upload/v1613146520/2021-02/123/Screen_2021-02-12_06-27_eddinw.png)

-But, in my machine (X220) need about 3 days and it still not completed :v I think thereis not only one way to import sql data.
+But, in my machine (X220) need about **3 days** and it still not completed :v I think thereis not only one way to import sql data.
+I mean It should be import with another setup such as innoDB.

-In wiki case, I'm just extract a spesific data into the xml file.
-I think it doesn't need extra long time.
+In wiki case, I'm just using a spesific dump file in xml.
+I think it doesn't need extra long time as an example.

-### R
+### Example dump file in xml

 ###